dwarfin/wheresmydrink.github.io/README.md

-# Enter any drink you wish to see in our fidge!
+# Enter any drink you wish to see in our fridge!